 As we mentioned above, the English Toy Spaniel can take a nice chunk out of your budget.

-How to find reputable English Toy Spaniel breeders?
+How to find a reputable English Toy Spaniel breeders?

 Once you’ve decided that the English Toy Spaniel is the breed you want to give a home, the next step should be finding a reputable breeder that will provide health clearances for both the puppy and its parents.

-These clearances, give you a piece of mind and are a guarantee that the puppy has been tested for and cleared of certain conditions.
+These clearances, give you peace of mind and are a guarantee that the puppy has been tested for and cleared of certain conditions.